Anne Ellen Christmas Tree Farm: A Winter Wonderland Of Lights And Charm

 Write to Santa at the North Pole Postal Company

-The next stop was the North Pole Postal Company, where there were pieces of paper and pencils so kids could write their letters to Santa.
-(And the adults can, too!)
-Inside the Postal, Company is an old-school postal sorting wall with spots for mail, set up to look exactly like a Post Office.
-The best part is, when my daughter was done with her letter, you put it in the mailbox, press the button, and watch the letter fly to the North Pole on the large television on the wall.
+The next stop was the North Pole Postal Company, where there were pieces of paper and pencils so kids could write their letters to Santa (and the adults could, too!)
+Inside the Postal Company is an old-school postal sorting wall with spots for mail, set up to look exactly like a Post Office.
+The best part?
+My daughter finished her letter, put it in the mailbox, pressed the button, and watched the letter fly to the North Pole on the large television on the wall—it was a total wow moment, and the kids around us were all in awe of the display.
+Although we didn’t get a visit with the big guy, we did see him from afar, and families were gathered round while kids sat next to him on his couch for a memorable photo.

 Anne Ellen Christmas Tree Farm Village